khamisilawrence/caesar-cipher-converter/README.md

 # Caesar Cipher Converter

 The **Caesar Cipher Converter** is a web application that allows users to encrypt and decrypt text using the Caesar Cipher method.
-This tool supports internationalization, enabling users to select their preferred language for text processing.
 Additionally, the application includes features such as a dark/light mode toggle and accurate decryption logic leveraging dictionary-based analysis.

 ---